celian-garcia/docker-firefly/Readme.md

 # Docker files of Firefly project

-This repository contains docker files used by the Firefly project.
+This repository contains docker files used by the Firefly project. <br>
 Each image/version folder is automatically deployed if and only if there is a diff between this folder and the same folder of the previous commit.

 ## Docker Registry deployments